drewrwilson/scrape-vegan-outreach-data/README.md

 # Ideas
 ## Ideas for possible improvements
-* Visualize this data in a meaningful way!
+* Visualize this data in a meaningful way
+  * would be neat to do an event around visualizing this data
 * Make an API for this data
   * But it would be way better to build an API directly from the actual DB as opposed to scraping to build an API
 * Make some tests to make sure the data coming out is accurate and formatted properly.